mihanovak1024/mihanovak1024.github.io/_posts/2024-01-09-2-years-into-frontend.md

 ---
 title: "2 years into Frontend"
-excerpt: "Becoming a Web Engineer, Team Lead and much more"
+excerpt: "Becoming a Web Engineer, Team Lead and much more."
 categories:
   - learning
 header: